mattowsh/holbertonschool-monty/README.md

 The objetive is **create an interpreter for Monty ByteCodes files** using C programming language.

-The authors are Santiago Fernández and Belén Matto.
+The authors are Santiago "Toti" Fernández and Belén Matto.
 Holberton School, 2022.

 ## The Monty language